iame-researchCenter/ClermonTyping/README.md

 ```

-This script will execute the pipeline blast, mash and python to give the full output (html file).
+This script will execute the pipeline blast, mash and python to give the full output (html file by default) or only the `*_phylogroups.txt` files (--minmal).

 If you need to analyse several fasta files you can list them with a @ sign (absolute path required):
 ```